PERSONNEL POLICY AND PROCEDURE GUIDELINES

 Maintaining discipline in organizations where all employees have a high level of commitment is easy.
 However, supervisors need to take positive actions to establish such a positive environment.
 Setting the example and effective communications can help the supervisor to establish a work environment where employees internalize the standards we seek.

 The second side of discipline is correction of misconduct.
 In correcting individual instances of misconduct, it is important that if a penalty is necessary that it be the minimum necessary to bring about the desired change.
 All penalties must be consistent with the facts and circumstances surrounding the misconduct.
 Addressing issues of misconduct are the most challenging and difficult aspects of supervision.
 Dealing effectively with disciplinary problems requires a good understanding of the discipline process and skill in handling a variety of human relations problems.
-Supervisors who are troubled/concerned by disciplinary procedures are encouraged to consult with Ministry and Oversight Committee.
+Supervisors who are troubled/concerned by disciplinary procedures are encouraged to consult with Ministry and Counsel Committee.

 North Pacific Yearly Meeting will follow a process of progressive discipline that offers steps for the employee to improve conduct/behavior found to be unacceptable by a supervisor.
 Any behaviors or non-performance of required duties that have been identified in annual reviews but have not seen positive change need addressing.
 Discipline for these behaviors typically follows the following steps: